 Arts & Sciences

-The Arts and Sciences Division confers the Associate of Arts and Associate of Science degrees.
+The Arts and Sciences Division confers the Associate of Arts, Associate of Science, Associates of Art in Teaching degrees.
 Students who complete the prescribed course of study may transfer to a four-year college or university to complete the junior and senior-level requirements for the baccalaureate degree.
 These degree programs are designed to be completed in two years of study, however, students have the option of transferring credits at any time they finish their studies at South Plains College.
-The Arts and Sciences Division is comprised of 10 academic departments and 45 suggested programs of study.
-The division is under the supervision of the Dean of Instruction.
-Programs and courses are offered primarily at the Levelland Campus and the SPC Reese Center.
+The Arts and Sciences Division is comprised of 10 academic departments and 51 suggested transfer guides.
+The division is under the supervision of the Dean of Arts and Sciences.
+Programs and courses are offered primarily at the Levelland Campus and the Lubbock Downtown Center.
 Students who meet the general requirements and specific minimum requirements will be awarded an associate degree.

-The purpose of the core curriculum at South Plains College is to outline the skills and competencies expected of students who receive the Associate of Arts or Associate of Science degrees from the college or who transfer to complete baccalaureate degrees.
-These skills include, but are not necessarily limited to, the ability to:
+The purpose of the general education core curriculum at South Plains College is to develop skills and competencies expected of students who receive the Associate of Arts or Associate of Science degrees from the college or who transfer to complete baccalaureate degrees.
+These core objectives include, but are not necessarily limited to, developing the student’s

 Learn More